Compound Interest vs. Simple Interest: What’s the Difference?

 You can often review a loan agreement or statement to find the loan’s interest rate.
 It may be shown as the annual rate, but the loan agreement could explain how a daily rate is determined.
 Often, the annual interest rate will be divided by either 360 or 365 to determine the daily interest rate.

 With savings, compound interest can be a good tool to build wealth over time.
-Because you can earn interest on your interest, your account may grow quicker.
+Because you can earn interest on your interest, your account may grow more quickly.
 Checking and savings accounts often show you the account’s annual percentage yield (APY), which includes compounding interest in the calculation.

 How to calculate compound interest